Poikilos/MapDicer-cs/readme.md

 - gear-simple.svg is Public Domain by Openclipart via
   <https://publicdomainvectors.org/en/free-clipart/Simple-gear/62928.html>

+### Numbered sources
+(these numbers correspond to the SourceId in the terrain)
+1. Worldmap/Overworld Tileset
+   - Attribution: Art by MrBeast.
+Commissioned by OpenGameArt.org (http://opengameart.org).
+Edited (seamless & standalone; photomanip trees) by Poikilos

 ### Differences in Mtcompat vs Minetest
 - MapNode is a class, not a struct, and is a subclass of Mapblock.
 - There is a LiquidMapNode subclass of MapNode to try to increase speed